 - Generally, cover letters are around a page long (typed, single-spaced).
 They follow a particular style that is different from that of a personal letter (ask a Library staff person for books that will show you examples).
 Be informative and courteous in your writing style, and ask a friend to look for typos or misspellings.

 - The H&R Block Business and Career Center computers offers the software WinWay Resumé , which includes hundreds of example cover letters.
-The Library also offers two databases (accessible remotely with a Kansas City Public Library card) which offer guidance on creating a cover letter: Job & Career Accelerator and Career Insider.
+The Library also offers Job & Career Accelerator (accessible remotely with a Kansas City Public Library card), which offers guidance on creating a cover letter.
 Please ask one of the librarians in the Block Center for assistance in using these resources.

 - Here are a few other suggestions: